TESOL | Preparatory Course

-This is the first level and upon successful completion students can progress onto the higher qualification.
-Trinity College Certificate in TESOL, which is internationally recognised.
-Students will still be required to undertake the Trinity College interviewing procedure consisting of the language awareness test, self-awareness test, a short essay on a general topic (all completed on site) and a short interview with one of the course tutors.
+This is the first level.
+Upon successful completion, students can progress to the higher qualification (Trinity College Certificate in TESOL), which is internationally recognised.
+Students will still be required to undertake the Trinity College interview procedure consisting of: the language awareness test, self-awareness test, a short essay on a general topic (all completed on-site) and a short interview with one of the course tutors.

 Why the MET?

 The core of the course will be the theory and practice of the basic pedagogic skills.
 Throughout, reference will be made to language teaching and in particular to the Teaching of English to Speakers of Other Languages, one of the most commercially valuable teaching skills.
 Various aspects of English grammar will also be covered.

 Our experienced teaching staff are passionate about their areas of expertise and are committed to helping you to attain your learning goals and meet your personal aims.

 Without a doubt, one of the reasons we know you will love studying at Brighton MET is the location of our Central Campus.
 Right in the heart of Brighton’s world-famous North Laine, the College is within walking distance of all the city’s main amenities – the award-winning city library, the independent shops and eateries, and the beach.